rcl-ssl/docs/portal/stand-alone-san.md

 When a certificate is close to expiration, you should delete the certificate and create a new one.
 Then, install the renewed certificate in your web server.

-# Automatic Certificate Renewal

-Automatic certificate renewal is only supported with the [HTTP Challenge Type](./stand-alone-san.md#completing-the-http-challenge).
-You can use [RCL SSL HTTP AutoRenew](/httpautorenew/httpautorenew.md) to automatically renew certificates created with the HTTP challenge.

-## Create a SSL/TLS Certificate
+# Create a SSL/TLS Certificate

 - In the ‘Certificates’ module of the portal, click on the **Create New SSL/TLS Certificate** link